 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
-Contact your Local Election Official for questions about the process or identification requirements.
+Contact your Local Election Office for questions about the process or identification requirements.

 To register in New Hampshire you must:

 Be 18 years of age or older on Election Day

 Register to vote only in the town or ward in which you actually live

 New Hampshire residents cannot use the National Voter Registration form

 New Hampshire strongly prefers that residents register to vote in person

 If you cannot register to vote in person, call your town or city clerk and ask them to mail you a New Hampshire Voter Registration Form.
 This form is not available online.
 You can only get this form from your town or city clerk

 Once you get the New Hampshire voter registration form, fill it out completely and send it back to the address on the form.

 If you have any questions, please contact your Local Election Office